yenson-lau/nlp-notes/paper-summaries/[DSZ'93] What Is a Knowledge Representation.md

 ### Role 1: A Surrogate

+**An inescapable fact:** the process of reasoning happens internally but most things to reason about exist only externally.

+- Therefore a representation plays a fundamental role as a stand-in within the reasoner, for things that happen in in the external world.

+Viewing representations as surrogates leads to two important questions:

+1. **The intended identity:** What is the surrogate for?
+There must be some form of correspondence specified between the surrogate and its intended referent in the real world.
+2. **Fidelity:** What attributes of the original does a the surrogate capture or omit?
+Necessarily, there will be simplifying assumptions and artifacts.

+Representations seem to serve equally well for tangible and intangible objects.

+It is also important to note that formal objects (e.g. mathematical constructs) can exist in a representation with perfect fidelity, even though many representations are made for *natural objects*, for which perfect fidelity is practically impossible.

+- Any form of reasoning is guaranteed to err if it reasons long and broadly enough.
+- A sound inference does not free reasoning from error, it only prevents inference from being the source of the error
+- Choosing a representation is about balancing its sources of error against the gains it might offer.

 ### Role 2: A Set of Ontological Commitments

+These commitments are a set of decisions about how we see the world, a strong pair of glasses that bring some part of the world into sharp focus at the expense of blurring out other parts.

+- *This is a feature:* it manages the overwhelming complexity of the world it represents.
+- E.g. ontology for liquids (Hayes '98), lumped element circuit model, programming.
+- The essential information is not the form of the language and its specifics but its content, or the set of concepts offered.

+Commitment begins with the earliest choices, accumulate in layers, and are finally instantiated.

+- E.g. prototypical diseases => taxonomy indexed around organ systems => inclusion as a "disease", hierarchy, etc.

+**A knowledge representation is not a data structure.**

 ### Role 3: A Fragmentary Theory of Reasoning